tgihf/writeups/htb/boxes/stacked/15 - HTTP portfolio.stacked.htb.md

 The data on this form is presumably rendered in whoever looks through the submission's browser.
 Thus, it may be vulnerable to XSS.

 The backend is filtering XSS attempts on the form data effectively.
 However, it doesn't appear to be applying that filter to the request headers.
-The `Referer` header must also be rendered to the user, as injecting it with an XSS payload works.
+The `Referer` header must also be rendered to the user, as injecting it with an XSS payload that contains a link to an attacker-controlled web server seems to trigger a request.

 ```http
 POST /process.php HTTP/1.1